rafaelgildin/rafaelgildin/README.md

 ## 🌱 What I'm Learning Now
 - Advanced topics in AI and ML.
+- Training and applying LLMs into business use cases.
 - Improving skills in scalable machine learning on cloud platforms.
 - Staying updated with the latest trends and technologies in AI.